tiskw/random-fourier-features/examples/rff_svc_for_mnist/README.md

 ## Dataset Preparation

-Also, you need to download and convert MNIST data before running sample code by the following command:
+Also, you need to download and convert MNIST data before running the sample code by the following command:

 ```console
 $ cd ../../dataset/mnist